 This feeling sparked on the bus ride from Mendrisio to the Muggio Valley.
-I watched time and again how each passenger shouted grazie, ciao, ciamo raggazi or buondi (Ticino slang for goodbye) when getting off.
+I repeatedly watched how each passenger shouted grazie, ciao, ciamo raggazi or buondi (Ticino slang for goodbye) when getting off.

-The first time it happened, I thought it's nice.
-Then it happened the second time, and a third time: it was an obviously hard-working construction worker, exiting with a loud "Grazie, buondi!"
+The first time it happened, I thought it was nice.
+Then it happened the second time and a third time: it was an obviously hard-working construction worker exiting with a loud "Grazie, buondi!"
 I instantly turned to my travel companion and wife, Manuela, and whispered: "I love this place!"

 Welcome to the Muggio Valley, the friendliest place in Ticino.

-The Breggia Gorge Park is the most diverse park in Switzerland
+The Breggia Gorge Park is the most diverse in Switzerland

-The trails in the Breggia Gorge Park are intertwined by wilderness, waterfalls, rivers, the remains of a medieval castle, La torre dei Forni, and even an old mill.
+Wilderness, waterfalls, and rivers intertwine the trails in the Breggia Gorge Park, the remains of a medieval castle, La torre dei Forni, and even an old mill.
 This is one of the most diverse hikes you can find in Switzerland.

 Once submerged in a marine basin some 245 to 230 million years ago, today the park showcases ancient rocks and fossils.
 The mountains around here show colors of red and orange.
 And I am struck by the tectonic plates that sprout from some of the streams.

-During our hike, I see locals BBQing in different areas of the Breggia Gorge Park.
+During our hike, I saw locals BBQing in different areas of the Breggia Gorge Park.
 Others are cooling off in the river.
 The hike is not climbing Mt.
-Everest, but my advice is not to underestimate the heat by bringing a water bottle.
+Everest, but I advise you not to underestimate the heat by bringing a water bottle.
 (You can refill your bottle at any of the fountains that are around the park.)